jamespfennell/hoard/README.rst

    This is esentially a money-saving operation, as bucket storage is about 10% the cost of server space per gigabyte.

-The software comes with a ``schedules.crontab`` file for scheduling these tasks.
+The software comes with a default ``schedules.crontab`` file for scheduling these tasks.
 To place a copy of this file in your current working directory run::